basilm4r0/POSIX-threads-under-linux/README.md

 You can customize the following parameters in the source code:

 * Number of ants
-* Speed range for ants
+* Speed limit for ants
-* Food placement interval
-* Food portion size
-* Number of food pieces
+* Number of initial directions
+* Change direction angle: *Ant turning angle when hitting the wall*
+* Small angle: *Ant turning angle when smelling weak pheromones*
+* Food dwell time
-* Distance at which ants can smell food
+* Ant smell distance: *Distance at which ants can smell food*
 * Weak pheromone threshold
 * Strong pheromone threshold
-* Ant turning angle when smelling pheromones
+* Ant appetite: *Food portion size*
-* Simulation duration
+* Runt time: *Simulation duration*
+* Number of food pieces

 Feel free to modify these parameters in **conf.txt** to suit your specific needs.</br>
 (*The maximum vlaue for __ variables is __, any greater values will be assumed __*)